Different Types of Cleaning Procedures in Hotel Housekeeping

 What is the process of Scrubbing?

-For instance, aggressive pads, higher- pH detergents solutions & fast, heavy machines perform the deepest scrubbing.
+- For instance, aggressive pads, higher- pH detergent solutions & fast, heavy machines perform the deepest scrubbing.

 What are the Equipment & agents required for Scrubbing?

 - Floor- maintenance machines with a green pad.

 - This is a very aggressive process that requires removing all of the floor finish & sealer, leaving a bare floor ready for refinishing.

 - A strong stripping agent, a coarse pad or brush, hot water, & intensive labor make stripping a costly, time–consuming, & sometimes even hazardous process, which should be used only when no other process will achieve the desired results.

 - Diligent use of other maintenance procedures delays the need for stripping.